John Walker- Executive Director

 Jonathan Watson – Head Cook

-Jason Glaves – Assistant Cook
+Bridget Lander – Assistant Cook

 My name is Dani Kebschull and I’m the new Program Coordinator for the Kenai Peninsula Family Caregiver Support Program (KPFCSP), a State grant from the Senior and Disabilities Services.
 This grant is near and dear to my heart, having worked in the program for over 9 years at the Soldotna location.
 Now it’s back and better than ever before right here at the Nikiski Senior Center!